Engineering ShipLogic: One Centralized API for Every Shipping Carrier

 Can operations print labels for any booked carrier?

 Yes.
-After a successful booking, the dashboard retrieves label artifacts from the carrier response or a follow-up label endpoint, then renders them for browser print or thermal printers.
+After a successful booking, the dashboard retrieves the label artifact from the carrier response or a follow-up endpoint and renders it for browser or thermal printers.
 Historical bookings retain label files so warehouses can reprint without rebooking postage.

 How are cancellations handled across carriers?

-Each carrier adapter implements void rules: some shipments cancel before pickup scan, others require specific status codes.
-The dashboard calls the unified cancel action, Express routes to the correct provider, and PostgreSQL updates shipment rows so history and billing exports stay accurate.
+Each carrier adapter implements its own void rules.
+The dashboard calls one unified cancel action, Express routes it to the correct provider, and PostgreSQL updates the shipment row so history and billing exports stay accurate.